The Battle of Maiwand

 ". . . . history does not afford any grander or finer instance of gallantry and devotion to Queen and Country than that displayed by the 66th Regiment on the 27th July 1880."

-Join us on Tuesday 17th May at 7pm for a joint lecture partnership with The Rifles Berkshire and Wiltshire Museum, when Jon Wort will uncover the fascinating story of the Battle of Maiwand and describe the actions of some of the individuals who were awarded the Distinguished Conduct Medal (DCM).
+Watch this fascinating joint lecture with The Rifles Berkshire and Wiltshire Museum to hear Jon Wort uncover the fascinating story of the Battle of Maiwand and describe the actions of some of the individuals who were awarded the Distinguished Conduct Medal (DCM).

 Watch the recorded lecture and Q&A below.
+The lecture will is 1 hour in duration.
 For best viewing results use Google Chrome.

 If you are enjoying these lectures, please consider a donation to the Museum.
 You can donate by text message on the numbers below:

 - To donate £1, text FLYHIGH to 70201

 - To donate £3, text FLYHIGH to 70331

 - To donate £5, text FLYHIGH to 70970